grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 neutron port-create --fixed-ip ip_address=10.20.40.200  public
 ```

 __Note:__ For those of you familiar with openstack, the next step is usually assigned the fixed-ip we created above as an allowed-address pair.
-We do not need to do that step in this environment as we are not using security-groups.
+We do not need to do that step in this environment as SR-IOV ports bypass security-groups.
 <br/>

 ### Create the openstack nova flavors